Ferry Porsche: Porsche Type 356

 Following his father's old aspiration, Ferdinand Porsche designed the Porsche 356, with a unique chassis and body while using Volkswagen components.
 The 356 had an air-cooled, rear-mounted, 4-cylinder engine producing 35 hp.
 Due to the location of its engine, the car was a little unstable but the balance favored potency and light weight.

-An automobile dealer from Zurich ordered the first shipment in the winter of 1947 and production of the automobile began.
+An automobile dealer from Zürich ordered the first shipment in the winter of 1947 and production of the automobile began.
 Under Ferry Porsche's supervision, the units were built completely by hand at an improvised workshop inside a sawmill at Gmünd.

 By June 1948, 50 aluminum-bodied units had been completely assembled.
 Additionally, 6 frameworks were sent to the Beutler Company at Thun, Switzerland, where they were fitted with cabriolet bodies.

 Despite its compact size, the car was popular with wealthy customers.
 If successful, the 356 would mean Porsche's final hop out from performing only designing chores for others.
 Indeed, surprisingly, the 356 remained in production for many years and by 1965 had sold nearly 78,000 units.
 Additionally, it laid the framework which was followed by the entirety of the successive series of Porsche's sports cars.

-Ferdinand Porsche's fate
+Ferdinand Sr.'s fate

-During his 20 months of jail time in Dijon, Ferdinand Porsche Sr collaborated on designs for Renault and their later popular 4CV.
-It is speculated that the conditions of his imprisonment contributed to his health decline, and later, his death.
+During his 20 months of jail time in Dijon, Ferdinand Sr collaborated on designs for Renault and their later popular 4CV.
+It is speculated that the conditions of his imprisonment contributed to his health decline.

-In 1947, the junior Ferdinand Porsche gathered the amount of the stipulated bail, immediately after receiving the early fees for his new designs.
+In 1947, Ferry gathered the amount of the stipulated bail, immediately after receiving the early fees for his new designs.
 His father was then released on 1 August 1947, along with Anton Piëch.

-Once in Austria, the senior F. Porsche reviewed the designs of his son for both projects; the 360 Cisitalia and the 356.
+Once in Austria, Ferndinand Sr. reviewed the designs of his son for both projects; the 360 Cisitalia and the 356.
 He consented with the plans and aided the projects which were in progress.
 He commented daily to their employees that he "would have done the same designs as Ferry".

-The senior Ferdinand Porsche was rather sick.
-Noting this, sentimentally, Ferry took him to revisit Wolfsburg's plant which was flourishing with the massive production of the Volkswagen Beetle—which was carried out under supervision of the British occupation.
-In November 1950, senior Ferdinand Porsche suffered a stroke which disabled him until his death, on 30 January 1951, aged 75.
+As Ferdinand Sr.'s health further declined, Ferry took him to revisit Wolfsburg's plant which was flourishing with the massive production of the Volkswagen Beetle—which was carried out under supervision of the British occupation.
+In November 1950, Ferdinand Sr. suffered a stroke which disabled him until his death, on 30 January 1951, aged 75.

 Return to Stuttgart

 In the spring of 1949, the general manager of Volkswagen, Heinz Nordhoff, approached junior Ferdinand Porsche and unpacked a massive contract.

-For Porsches designing services—for example, improving the Beetle--, it specified that Volkswagen would start providing in exchange:
+For Porsches designing services—for example, improving the Beetle—, it specified that Volkswagen would start providing in exchange: